LearnOnDemandSystems/docs/tms/end-user-student-faqs/basics/course-catalog.md

 ispublished: true
 ---

-# How to find courses and use the course catalog
+# How do I find courses and use the course catalog

 Our Course catalog allows users to browse an organization’s available courses; having a catalog is the organization’s prerogative.
 The courses can be displayed in three different ways: Find Courses, Simple Course Catalog Version 1, and Simple Course Catalog Version 2.
 A **Courses** link may appear on the Navigation bar to open the course catalog, however, the name of the link can be changed based on an organization’s preference.